cpoptic/cpoptic/README.md

 One thing that we ML engineers must prioritize is writing "production-ready code".
 That term has been thrown around a lot, and for good reason; code that integrates well with an app and can be used by a) other devs on your team or b) end-users  is the only type of code that ultimately brings "value" to an organization.

+BTW, an excellent book on this topic is Ben G Weber's "Data Science in Production: Building Scalable Model Pipelines with Python".
+Highly recommend.
+In Ben's words:
+> The general theme of the book is to take simple machine learning models and to scale them up in different configurations across multiple cloud environments

+Ben continues:
+> Putting predictive models into production is one of the most direct ways that data scientists can add value to an organization.
+> By learning how to build and deploy scalable model pipelines, data scientists can own more of the model production process and rapidly deliver data products.

+Another important concept is API-first design.
+This is related to [Writing Software from the Outside In](https://medium.com/@jejo.math/writing-software-from-the-outside-in-e5359f60fa30), explained in another excellent blog post by Jesse Johnson.

-How easy it is to crank out an exploratory data anslysis of code that works, but whose barrier to incorporation into a larger codebase is rather high.
+It's easy to crank out an quick data anslysis or moddel of code that works, but has no way of "talking" with the rest of your system/app.

-One phenomena any machine learning engineer has experienced is good ol Tech Debt.
-If you haven't heard of tech debt, it's fairly self-explanatory
+One phenomena any machine learning engineer has experienced is "Tech Debt".
+If you haven't heard of tech debt, it's fairly self-explanatory.

 What contributes to complexity?